This article is part of The Ascender, the Highrise platform for articles and resources.

 • Group chats or online communities: These communication pathways help group coaching clients share goals, progress, and challenges.
 It is most appropriate for clients taking part in an online course.

-• Meetups and workshops are great for team building, and clients can discuss topics of mutual interest, brainstorm ideas, or practice skills together.
+• Meetups and workshops are great for team building: Clients can discuss topics of mutual interest, brainstorm ideas, or practice skills together.

 • Real-time support during challenging times: Client relationships formed through different group coaching models can come in handy during moments of need, whether for quick advice, moral support, or to talk through a tough situation.